25% OFF First Invoice

 Let’s say your village is spontaneously attacked by Illagers, while you coincidentally happen to be in the area and you successfully ward off the attack.
 You will be rewarded with the ‘Hero of The Village’ status effect, which will further reduce trade prices (except for trades that cost 1 emerald.)

 Those are the basics of Villager Jobs and trading in villages.
 Now you should be able to manage that villager farm like a pro!
 Mojang feels the need to rip the carpet from right under our feet often, and for better or worse, trading is a little more complex with Supply & Demand mechanics, along with popularity functions.
-You can exploit these features to either greatly assist you, or ruin your trading economy.
+You can exploit these features to either greatly assist you, or ruin the trading economy on your Minecraft server.
 I hope this guide served you well.
 Good luck and I wish you the best!